mondjef/icsv2ledger/README.md

 is an optional file that can be used to hold a master list of all account names, and will be used as a source for account names.
+Use `--strict` option in addition to this option to force transactions to only use accounts defined in `--accounts-file`.
 See section [Accounts file](#accounts-file).

 The file used will be first found in that order: